ITNikolov/ArkRealDealScrapper/README.md

 ![Sales Dashboard](assets/dashboard.png)
 ![Sales](assets/sales.png)

 > These numbers represent real trades — buying underpriced items spotted by this bot and reselling them at market value.
-After platform fees, the margins are consistent enough to fund a serious hobby.
+After platform fees, the margins are consistent enough to fund a small hobby.

-This is the kind of edge that's impossible to achieve manually when you're competing against dozens of traders watching the same listings.

 ---